brownan/backathon/README.md

 repository even if read access to the local filesystem is possible (intentionally or unintentionally)

-Also note that a lot of backup systems generate a symmetric key, encrypt it with a password, and then leave password management up to the user.
-If the user wishes to schedule unattended backups e.g. from cron, they have to store the password in plaintext somewhere.
-For purposes of the above argument, I consider that setup equivalent to just storing the whole key unencrypted.

-If protecting the repository from a compromised client is a priority, then it's theoretically possible (I haven't tested this) to configure a storage backend with write-only access to an API key.
-Since Backathon only writes *new* objects during a backup operation—it never deletes or rewrites objects—it doesn't need read, modify, or delete access at all.
+If protecting the repository from a compromised client is a priority, then Backathon's write-only backups make it possible to configure a storage service with write-only access for an API key.
 The client wouldn't be able to prune old snapshots, and a different client would have to perform restores however.
+This is currently an untested setup but should theoretically work.

+Additionally, storing the local public key in an OS-managed keyring or hardware key storage would also help against some local threats.
+This is not currently implemented but theoretically possible.

 ### Encryption Algorithms